This is my own personal spin on the whole “What I wish someone told me” meme that’s so popular on the Internet these days.

 It eventually came out that he was being unfaithful and he had been for a very long time.
 Not so unexpected considering the state of our marriage.
 We very obviously weren’t happy with ourselves or one another.
 The love and friendship had disappeared somewhere along the way.

 During this time, he actually berated me telling me that I was boring, that his new girlfriend was more athletic and better looking.
 He asked why I didn’t earn as much money as her, ignoring the fact she had a higher level of education, was seven years older than me and therefore had been in the workforce much longer, and of course had a higher income.

 He failed to acknowledge his controlling ways and how I’d gradually lost my identity over the years.
-How could I manage to be interesting considering I wasn’t allowed to have friends outside of work or was ever permitted to do anything on my own.
-Our relationship destroyed any independence I’d once had.
+How could I manage to be interesting considering he didn’t allow me to have friends outside of work or permit me to do anything on my own.
+He destroyed any sense of independence I’d ever had.

 I was embarrassed that I’d let this happen to me.
-I should’ve been stronger.
+I thought – I should’ve been stronger.
 I never should’ve married him.
 I should’ve stood up for myself.
 Even now, I’m embarrassed when I think back to that time.

 I was also at a loss about how to move forward.
 How would I survive on my own?
 How would I support myself financially?
-How would I ever love another?
+How would I ever love someone else?
 How could I make new friends on my own, friends that weren’t his?

 What I Wish Someone Told Me

 What I didn’t know was that a new chapter of my life was about to begin.
 One that was exciting, fun, and full of adventure.
-Which brings me to the point of this post “What I wish someone told me when I was 26. ”
+Which brings me to the point of this post “What I wish someone told me when I was 26.”